BOOK A DEMO

 What employers should do

-• Ensure domestic staff in the specified categories are included in monthly WPS payrolls.
+• Ensure newly covered worker categories are included in monthly WPS payrolls

-• Confirm WPS agent registration with an accredited financial institution.
+• Confirm WPS agent registration with accredited institutions

 3. UAE Labour Law Updates – 2026 Compliance Framework

-Recent labour law changes are being implemented and enforced, many of which directly affect HR and payroll operations.
+Recent labour law changes directly affect HR and payroll operations.

 Minimum Wage for Emiratis